Kolymbithres beach with smooth granite rocks and turquoise water, Paros

 scheduleBest time: Morning; family-friendly all day

-Tip: Best in the morning before the afternoon Meltemi.
+Tip: Best in the morning before the afternoon meltemi.
 The taverna opens around 11am and serves until the food runs out.
 Arrive early for the best fish.

 Kalavros